JoseCastilloExperian/edqCommerceCloud/EDQ Commerce Cloud Integration Manual.md

 ### 3.3\.
 Testing
 For both (Sitegenesis and Storefront Reference Architecture) stores the testing touchpoints are the same.
+Automated tested are located in tests\tests\
+To run the tests:
+* Install intern (npm i intern).
+* If needed you'll have to install npx (npm install -g npx)
+* Run the command npx intern

 ####  3.3.1\.
 Email Validate
 In the create account page type your email in the email input field and the Email Validate will verify your email once you lose focus on the email field, the Email Validate will start working letting you know if is a valid or an invalid email.